Workflow Orchestration โ

 Observability & Tracing โ

 n8n breaks the W3C Trace Context chain by default.
-To maintain end-to-end tracing (see observability.md):
+If it is adopted for a prototype that touches observable systems, maintain end-to-end tracing (see observability.md):

 - Inbound: NestJS injects the active